jfpower/fcl-for-scikit-fuzzy/README.md

-FCL parser with a scikit-fuzzy back-end
+An FCL parser with a scikit-fuzzy back-end
 =======================================

 This is a parser for the Fuzzy Control Language